 The Japanese variant of capitalism has clearly changed in the last two decades.
 However, we should not exaggerate the extent to which it has converged to the LME model.
-In an important paper, Witt (2014) argues that other comparative capitalism scholars have overstated the degree to which the characteristic institutions of the Japanese business system has become less pronounced.
-Witt concedes that there have been marked changes in the nature of Japanese capitalism, with a noticeable reduction in the extent of state intervention in the economy and the changes in corporate governance practices and firm objectives associated with increased foreign shareholdings, but other important differences remain in place Witt’s conclusion is congruent with that of Jung and Mun (2017)’s finding that the persistent features of Japanese politics and culture have made the process of corporate downsizing different to, and less drastic to, the cost-cutting agendas pursued by CEOs in the US and other advanced economies.
+In an important paper, Witt (2014) argues that other comparative capitalism scholars have overstated the degree to which the distinctive institutions of the Japanese variety of capitalism have been eroded.
+Witt concedes that there have been marked changes in the nature of Japanese capitalism, with a noticeable reduction in the extent of state intervention in the economy and the changes in corporate governance practices and firm objectives associated with increased foreign shareholdings, but other important differences remain in place.
+Witt’s conclusion is congruent with that of Jung and Mun (2017). who find that the persistent features of Japanese politics and culture have made the process of corporate downsizing different to, and less drastic to, the cost-cutting agendas pursued by CEOs in the US and other advanced economies.
 The picture of Japanese capitalism that emerges from the most recent academic research is thus one of a country in which there has been real but limited changes in corporate governance and employment practices.
 In our view, the degree of change in the Japanese variety of capitalism is sufficiently great to be relevant to understanding why the rate at which Japanese firms publish corporate histories has fallen.

 Research Methodology

 This paper employs mixed methods to develop our understanding of how the use of rhetorical history by Japanese firms has changed in response to the evolving nature of the Japanese variety of capitalism.
 Researchers in strategy (Molina-Azorin, 2012) and other fields increasingly recognize the merits of mixed-methods research (Creswell, 2014).
-Mixed-method research allows researchers to triangulate between different sources of data which, produces richer and more robust results.
-Mixed-methods research may be particularly useful when the passage of time and the restrictions imposed by commercial organizations limit data access (Bryman, 2009).
+Mixed-method research allows researchers to triangulate between different sources of data which produces richer and more robust results.
+Mixed-methods research may be especially useful when the passage of time and the restrictions imposed by commercial organizations limit data access (Bryman, 2009).
 Both of these factors were relevant to our research design, as we were seeking to explore the strategic use of rhetorical history over a span of decades and by firms that might be reluctant to share “trade secrets” with academic researchers.
-For these reasons, a mixed-methods approach was indicated.
+For these reasons, a mixed-methods approach was adopted.

 Our quantitative data are time-series data about the number of shashi produced in Japan.
 Although the existing research literature on rhetorical history has not used quantitative data, but we believe that bibliometrics can been helpful in refining the model of how and why firms use rhetorical history.
 The value of bibliometric research is increasingly recognized in organization studies (Zupic and Čater, 2015).
-Moreover, bibliometric research can allow one to observe inter-temporal variation in the popularity of different discourses, which is why bibliometric approaches are frequently used in historical research (Hérubel, 1999; Volpe and Schopfel, 2013).
+Moreover, bibliometric research can allow researchers to observe inter-temporal variation in the popularity of different discourses, which is why bibliometric approaches are frequently used in historical research (Hérubel, 1999; Volpe and Schopfel, 2013).
 We believe that a bibliometric approach is particularly suited to the study of the corporate use of history since the production of a physical book on the history of one’s firm requires the use of real resources.
 For this reason, the study of bibliometric trends in the production of corporate histories can reveal shifts in the preferences managers.